aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Weapon proficiencies

 Any entity may wield a weapon it is physically capably of wielding.
 If it is not proficient, it makes attacks with a -5 penalty.
-On a critical fail it damages itself, rolling the same damage dice it would as if it had hit the intended target.
+On rolling snake eyes it damages itself, rolling the same damage dice it would as if it had hit the intended target.

 Proficiency with a weapon type eliminates both the penalty and the damage to self on crit fails.
 In addition it allows the use of any of a weapon's special properties.